All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-Given the large list of known ultrahomogeneous and $\omega$-categorical structures (identified by the Classification Programme of ultrahomogeneous structures) it possible to ask if all those structures have Ramsey lifts.
+Given the large list of known ultrahomogeneous and $\omega$-categorical structures (identified by the classification programme of ultrahomogeneous structures~\cite{Lachlan1980,Cherlin1998,Cherlin2013}) it is natural to ask if all those structures have Ramsey lifts.

-The Ramsey Classification Programme~\cite{Nevsetril2005,Hubicka2005a} has been completed for all ultrahomogeneous graphs~\cite{Nevsetvril1989a} and digraphs~\cite{Jasinski2013}.
-Motivated by this line of research, Cherlin also recently extended the Classification Programme of Ultrahomogeneous Structures by the list of all ordered graphs~\cite{Cherlin2013} which, in turn, also all leads to Ramsey lifts.
-This paper can be seen as a contribution to the Ramsey Classification Programme.
+The Ramsey classification programme~\cite{Nevsetril2005,Hubicka2005a} has been completed for all ultrahomogeneous graphs~\cite{Nevsetvril1989a} and digraphs~\cite{Jasinski2013}.
+Motivated by this line of research, Cherlin also recently extended the classification programme of ultrahomogeneous structures by the list of all ordered graphs~\cite{Cherlin2013} which, in turn, also all lead to Ramsey lifts.
+This paper can be seen as a contribution to the Ramsey classification programme.

 It is easy to see that every class $\K$ has a Ramsey lift.
-(For example, we may extend the language by infinitely many unary relations and assign every vertex of every structure in $\K$ an unique unary relation.
-Such lift trivially prevents any embeddings and the Ramsey statement becomes vacuously true.)
-This is why we focus on Ramsey lifts using finitely many additional relations (where possible) or, more generally, on precompact lifts.
-This leads to the following definitions (see~\cite{The2013}). \begin{defn} Let a class $\mathcal K^+$ be a lift of $\K$.
-We say that $\mathcal K^+$ is a \emph{precompact lift of $\mathcal K$} if for every structure $\str{A} \in \mathcal K$ there are only finitely many structures $\str{A}^+ \in \mathcal K^+$ such that $\str{A}^+$ is an lift of $\str{A}$ (i.e. $\sh(\str{A}^+)$ is isomorphic to $\str{A}$). \end{defn} In a Ramsey setting the following is natural property (called in~\cite{The2013} expansion property). \begin{defn} Let a class $\mathcal K^+$ be a lift of $\K$.
-For $\str{A},\str{B}\in \K$ we say that $\str{B}$ has \emph{lift property} for $\str{A}$ if for every lift $\str{B}^+\in \mathcal K^+$ of $\str{B}$ there is an embedding of every lift $\str{A}^+\in \mathcal K^+$ of $\str{A}$ in $\str{B}^+$.
+(For example, we may extend the language by infinitely many unary relations and assign every vertex of every structure in $\K$ a unique unary relation.
+Such a lift trivially prevents any embeddings and the Ramsey statement becomes vacuously true.)
+This is why we focus on Ramsey lifts using only finitely many additional relations (where possible) or, more generally, on precompact lifts.
+This leads to the following definitions (introduced by Nguyen Van Th{\'e}, see~\cite{The2013}). \begin{definition} Let $\mathcal K^+$ be a lift of $\K$.
+We say that $\mathcal K^+$ is a \emph{precompact lift of $\mathcal K$} if for every structure $\str{A} \in \mathcal K$ there are only finitely many structures $\str{A}^+ \in \mathcal K^+$ such that $\str{A}^+$ is a lift of $\str{A}$ (\ie{}\ $\sh(\str{A}^+)$ is isomorphic to $\str{A}$). \end{definition} In the Ramsey setting the following is a natural property (called the \emph{expansion property} in~\cite{The2013}). \begin{definition} Let $\mathcal K^+$ be a lift of $\K$.
+For $\str{A},\str{B}\in \K$ we say that $\str{B}$ has the \emph{lift property} for $\str{A}$ if for every lift $\str{B}^+\in \mathcal K^+$ of $\str{B}$ and for every lift $\str{A}^+\in \mathcal K^+$ of $\str{A}$ there is an embedding $\str A^+\to\str{B}^+$.